Demi Lovato: Simply Complicated: Synopsis

 Simply Complicated follows the recording of Lovato's sixth studio album Tell Me You Love Me and features appearances and commentary by several music producers, including Mitch Allan and Oak Felder.
 The documentary also chronicles Lovato's life and career up until 2017, including her upbringing and early career as a child star on Barney & Friends and later as a teenager on Disney Channel, as well as her first stint in rehab in 2010 for an eating disorder and emotional issues and her subsequent struggles with bipolar disorder and addiction.
 Lovato's mother Dianna De La Garza and sisters Dallas Lovato and Madison De La Garza also appear, discussing Lovato's talent from an early age as well as her biological father, who was abusive and suffered from alcoholism and substance abuse.
 The film also features appearances and commentary from Lovato's manager and life coach at the time, Phil McIntyre and Mike Bayer.

 Awards and nominations

-The film was nominated at the 2018 MTV Movie & TV Awards as Best Music Documentary.
+The film was nominated at 2018 MTV Movie & TV Awards as Best Music Documentary.

 The film was also nominated at the 2019 Realscreen Awards for Non-Fiction: Arts & Culture.